Usability Metrics that Matter: A Practical Approach to Measuring Usability

 4. A/B Testing

-A/B testing is a method where two or more versions of a design element are compared to see which one performs better based on specific UX metrics.
+A/B testing is a method where two or more versions of a design element are compared to see which one performs better based on specific target metrics

 By showing different groups of users different versions of a page or feature, you can gather data on which variation leads to better outcomes, such as higher task completion rate or lower number of errors.